Last Updated on March 16, 2025

 Uric acid is a breakdown product of purines which are natural substances found in all of the body’s cells, and in all foods that we eat.
-If there is an abnormality of metabolism of purines, it leads to high levels of uric acid
+An abnormality of metabolism of purines can lead to high levels of uric acid.

 Gout occurs when uric acid crystallizes and deposits in joints leading to painful arthritis.